itsmehere/CS50AI/Week1_Knowledge/minesweeper/README.md

 ## Getting Started

-- Once in the directory for the project, run `pip3 install -r requirements.txt` to install the required Python package (`pygame`) for this project if you don’t already have it installed.
+- Once in the directory for the project, run `pip3 install -r requirements.txt` to install the required Python package (`pygame`) for this project if not already have it installed.

 ## Understanding